York–Beverley line: Extension to Beverley

 In 1862 the Y&NMR's successor the North Eastern Railway applied to renew the powers to build the line to Beverley, local interests raised £40,000 towards the cost of the line through the purchase of NER stock.
-An act, the North Eastern Railway (Beverley Branch), was obtained in 1862.
+An act, the North Eastern Railway (Beverley Branch) Act 1862 (25 & 26 Vict. c. lxxxv), was obtained.

 The line ran roughly east-northeast out of Market Weighton, turning eastward towards Goodmanham; here the ground was boggy and prone to springs; the line ran on the bed of a diverted stream; there was a skew bridge east of Goodmanham, followed by a climb into the Yorkshire Wolds towards Kiplingcotes, a third of which was at a gradient of 1 in 160, with a peak east of Kiplingcotes at 184 ft.
 Beyond the peak of the wolds the line ran east to Cherry Burton, then roughly southeast to Beverley; from the peak to Beverley the route was downhill, with gradients between 1:161 and 1:185.
 Most of the roads were crossed by bridge or underpassed, with the exception of Pighill crossing outside Beverley.

 The 11 mi branch was opened on 1 May 1865; the line was built as a single track line, with a double track section at Kiplingcotes.